johnwargo/moddable-helper/readme.md

 ]
 ```

+> **Note**: The targets use the same wipe command because the devices are both based on the ESP32 hardware platform.

 #### <a name='ViewingtheConfigurationFile'></a>Viewing the Configuration File

 To view the contents of the configuration file in the console, execute the following command: